1. The atmosphere is the envelope of_____________.

 Explanation: Descending air suppresses cloud formation.

-44. The instrument used to measure air pressure is:
+44. The instrument used to measure air pressure is_____________.

 A) Thermometer